Information Systems Program (INFO)

 INFO 7374.
 Special Topics in Information Systems.
 1-4 Hours.

 Covers state-of-the-art material of current interest.
-Prereq.
-Engineering students only.
+May be repeated without limit.

 INFO 7390.
 Advances in Data Sciences and Architecture.
 4 Hours.